RoxanneWAAANG/AI-Text-Detector/SeqXGPT/README.md

 | **llama**   | 0.44   | 0.52        | 0.51          | 0.49        |
 | **human**   | 0.62   | 0.54        | 0.50          | 0.49        |

-*Note: The above numbers are representative values.
-In our actual experiments, both bi-classification and multi-classification tasks exhibited similar trends.
-Notably, the SeqXGPT (Conv) variant consistently achieved the highest performance across all AI sources, demonstrating the benefits of incorporating 2D convolution for capturing local patterns.
-The patch-based and patch-shuffling operations also contributed to reducing overfitting and enhancing the model’s generalization.*

-Overall, these results indicate that our proposed modifications significantly improve detection performance, enabling robust identification of AI-generated content across different language models.
+Overall, these results indicate that our proposed modifications have slightly improve detection performance, enabling robust identification of AI-generated content across different language models.
 The enhanced feature extraction—through smoothing, convolution, and shuffling—plays a critical role in achieving these improvements.

 ## Requirements